Opportunities & Social Justice for Africa’s Indigenous Batwa People

 RSF has several education projects.

 * Sponsor a Batwa child!
 We work closely with the Batwa of Kalehe village.
 Beginning with just 3 kids, we now sponsor all kids in the village and it has been a roaring success!
-We are seeking sponsors at $300 or $500 per year, which helps put a Batwa child through a year of primary school, either at Bishop's Boarding School or our brand new Hope Stone Academy
+We are seeking sponsors at $250 (Half) or $500 (Full) per year, which helps put a Batwa child through a year of primary school.
+Secondary students require additional funds.

 Learn more information about the children and programs at the Batwa Kids page.